Welcome to the only place on the internet which gives a former hedge fund manager’s insights on the TrendSpider vs TradingView debate.

 Thankfully, both TradingView and TrendSpider have advanced backtesting capabilities to help us with this.

 In TrendSpider, you can backtest trading strategies across multiple time frames, ranging from intraday 1-minute intervals all the way to yearly intervals.
-Moreover, Elite Plus users can backtest on up to 7000 candles of historical data, which is around 20 years on a daily time frame.
+Moreover, Advanced users can backtest on up to 20,000 candles of historical data, which is around 77 years on a daily time frame.

 Entry and exit rules are also extremely flexible.
 For example, you can build trading systems using any of the following parameters: